 ROCKSHOX: You should clean and inspect your stanchions and dust wiper seals before or after every ride.

 WET SEAL: This depends on how often you ride, where you’re riding and the manufacturer of your fork.
 We recommend applying Wet Seal once every three rides.
-If you ride in a dry desert/dusty climate, you may find it beneficial applying before every ride.
+If you ride in a dry desert/dusty climate, you may find it beneficial to apply before every ride.
 Seals in dry climates are prone to cracking if not looked after.

 MUC-OFF: Re-apply before each ride for best results and maximum protection.